ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 The woman being caught in the act of adultery "alone" and being brought to Jesus for his judgment is a dead giveaway of the motives of the religious bigots who brought this woman to Jesus.
 For instance, where was the adulterous man?
 Actually, the stones in their back pockets were for Jesus—not for the woman.
 She was merely a pawn in the game these hypocritical religious leaders were playing.
 They were intensely jealous of Jesus and were out to destroy him.

 You can imagine these bigots gloating among themselves.
-"Whatever way Jesus answers, he will be dammed," they figured.
-"If he says to punish her according to the law of God, we will accuse him of having no mercy.
-If he says to let her go free, we'll accuse him of breaking God's law."
+"Whatever way Jesus answers, He will be dammed," they figured.
+"If He says to punish her according to the law of God, we will accuse Him of having no mercy.
+If he says to let her go free, we'll accuse Him of breaking God's law."

 So there they stood encircling Jesus and this terrified woman.
 They were like a pack of hungry wolves waiting to pounce on their prey—in this case the prey being Jesus.